MyoHub/myosuite/docs/source/challenge-doc.rst

 Objective
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Traverse over different terrain types with a prosthetic leg.
-Randomization will be done with:
+Traverse over different terrain types with the :ref:`myoLeg` and a prosthetic leg(`OSL <https://neurobionics.robotics.umich.edu/research/wearable-robotics/open-source-leg/>`__).

-    - Terrain Types:
-        - Flat Ground
-        - Rough Ground
-        - Slopes
-        - Stairs
-    - Difficulty of Terrain
-        - Rough: Increasing roughness
-        - Slopes: Increasing steepness of Slopes
-        - Stairs: Increasing height of stairs
+Randomization will take place for challenge difficulty level.
+For example, the terrain type might change with added obstacles.

 .. figure:: images/Myotrack_promo_2.png
     :width: 600
     :align: center

     Example of increasing difficulty of obstacles

-Only 1 terrain type will be present in each episode.
-Mixed terrains in a single episode may be implemented to increase the difficulty of the challenge for the purposes of tie-breaking.